 - there are no tears or cuts in the pages, especially the photo page

 - everything on the photo page is legible and clear

-- There are no marks across your photo or in the Machine Readable Zone (MRZ) on the photo page.
+- there are no marks across your photo or in the Machine Readable Zone (MRZ) at the bottom of the photo page

 Australian passports contain a chip with your details from the photo page.
 Border authorities read this information electronically at passport control.

 It's unusual for a passport chip to fail.
 If you suspect that the chip in your passport doesn’t work, you can: